 Can physical therapy actually prevent my back pain from coming back, or will I need ongoing treatment?

 Physical therapy aims to provide long-term relief by teaching you how to maintain proper posture, strengthen supporting muscles, and recognize early warning signs of problems.
-Most patients achieve lasting results and don't require ongoing formal treatment.
-However, you'll need to continue performing maintenance exercises and applying the postural awareness and workplace strategies learned during therapy to prevent pain from returning.
+Most patients achieve lasting results and don’t require ongoing formal treatment.
+But you’ll need to continue performing maintenance exercises and applying the postural awareness and workplace strategies learned during therapy to prevent pain from returning.

 The Bottom Line